arcanemachine/hetzner-dns-tools/README.md

                         allow_multiple_records=True)
 ```

-To return the first record with a value of `1.2.3.4` and a TTL of `57600` by using a zone (ie. domain) name as a lookup:
+To return the first record with a value of `1.2.3.4` by using a zone (ie. domain) name as a lookup:

 ```
 from hetzner_dns_tools.record_get import record_get